 If you have any natural areas, this should be your first step, as the leaves have lots of pollinator eggs attached to them.
 Not only will you want those butterflies and moths in your garden next year, but birds and small wildlife rely on the larvae and insects nesting in leaf piles for food.
 Additionally, small critters like chipmunks or salamanders use leaf piles to rest and stay moist and warm.
 If you’ve ever enjoyed a firefly in the summer or the joy of seeing a fritillary butterfly or a spotted salamander–you can thank a pile of leaves!

-Simply rake your leaves as mulch rings around your trees, or pile them up in vegetable gardens, under shrub beds, and in flower beds.
+Simply rake your leaves as mulch rings around your trees, or pile them up in vegetable gardens, under shrub beds, and in flower beds (just keep them away from the bark of trees and shrubs).
 In the spring, you not only will have a much richer soil, but flowers will emerge healthier and you can plant directly into the nutrient rich leaf mulch!
 Your trees will appreciate the boost of nutrients they rely on for new growth, and will have roots insulated from the cold of winter and heat of summer.

 A mulching mower has multiple blades and will finely chop up leaves into small bits.
 The smaller the pieces, the faster soil bacteria can break them down.
 You’ll be amazed at how fast leaves disappear, and just how many leaves can be recycling right back into a lawn!
 Pro-tip: Use a leaf vacuum to chop up leaves!
 The leaf vacuum will reduce a pile of leaves into smaller pieces, make a huge pile of leaves into a small pile of finely chopped, nutrient rich clippings that can be used as mulch or compost that will quickly degrade into carbon for your soil.